Click the above image to return to the Index page.

 Clip 3 - BBC Radio Derby's Andy Whittaker manages to collar Jeremy after noticing that column 35180 outside the studios appeared 'different' one morning.
 The column was one of the few things that the presenters could see out of the narrow window at the end of the building, and was used as a tool for gauging the weather - i.e. if it looked wet, chances were that rain was falling (funny, that!).
 Here, Jeremy explains what has happened.

-In conclusion, Jeremy was a true gentleman, in every sense of the word, and was a great inspiration to me for both expanding my Collection beyond all recognition, and for the fact an eventual career was within the Street Lighting industry (although, I maintain a wider gulf between "work" and "hobby" - I would retire tomorrow if finances allowed!).
+In conclusion, Jeremy was a true gentleman, in every sense of the word, and was a great inspiration to me for both expanding my Collection beyond all recognition, and for the fact an eventual career was within the Street Lighting industry (although, I try to maintain a wider gulf between "work" and "hobby").
 A former manager of his at Derby City Council told me that despite having emigrated to New Zealand, he still has a letter that Jeremy wrote when he (the manager) was leaving, expressing gratitude for giving him the opportunity to work in the Street Lighting Department, where having the job was more of an extension of his hobby.
 He described knowing Jeremy as being "a pleasure", and I echo those thoughts entirely - he was a great man who was taken from us at far too young an age.

 Thank you, JPS; the lights all burn a little more dimly with your passing, and of course, we're not talking LED!